-The Groundwork Rhode Island Community Garden is located on Ring Street in Federal Hill.
+The Groundwork Rhode Island Community Garden is located at 14-16 Ring Street in Federal Hill.
 It is composed of two lots in a historic residential neighborhood.
 Before Groundwork Rhode Island took ownership of these lots, they were an eyesore.
 For years, the parcels were a mostly-vacant, trash-filled parking lot.
 Over the past several years, we utilized the latest methods in adaptive reuse of underutilized urban parcels to activate the space and make it one of the most dynamic community gardens in Providence.

 A Dynamic Transformation